goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 The text encoder takes captions of the images and converts them into embeddings similarily, $T_1$ for text 1 embeddings, $T_2$ for text 2 embeddings and so on.

 Now as shown above, The matrix comprises of dot product of these text and image encoding.
-The diagnol of the matrix is maximised whereas everything else is minimised.
+The diagonal of the matrix is maximized whereas everything else is minimized.

+The diagonal of the matrix is maximized because it represents the similarity scores between correctly paired image-text pairs (e.g., $I_1 \cdot T_1$, $I_2 \cdot T_2$), while off-diagonal elements represent incorrect pairings (e.g., $I_1 \cdot T_2$).
+By maximizing the diagonal values through training, CLIP learns to encode semantically related images and texts into similar vector spaces, ensuring that an image's embedding has the highest dot product with its corresponding text description's embedding, thereby learning a shared semantic space where related visual and textual content are proximal.

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/20.webp)